Henu-ZhangGao/Henu-ZhangGao.github.io/_posts/2023-07-01-applyHuawei.md

 ### Interview by Human Resource

+the following part is having a chat with a dude from the department of Human Resource. what she have problemed is consist of "what works you have done?","what could you get from the work you have done by far" and "Do you have a gf right now?"

 ### Interview by a man familiar with post you apply

+there are two following interview, which are significant for whole test and related to employment of you.

 ### Interview by another man